Skip to main content

 Bathroom Fitting Tip for Greenwich Homeowners

 Georgian houses in Greenwich commonly have timber-framed walls between rooms rather than brick.
-When renovating a bathroom in these properties, the wall construction affects how we mount heavy items like wall-hung basins and towel rails — we add timber backing between the studs before tiling.
-The original sash windows in Greenwich period bathrooms are usually single-glazed — we can fit secondary glazing to improve warmth and reduce condensation without altering the external appearance, which matters in conservation areas.
+When renovating a bathroom in these properties, the wall construction affects how we mount heavy items like wall-hung basins and towel rails, we add timber backing between the studs before tiling.
+The original sash windows in Greenwich period bathrooms are usually single-glazed, we can fit secondary glazing to improve warmth and reduce condensation without altering the external appearance, which matters in conservation areas.

-What a Greenwich bathroom fit typically covers
+What a bathroom fit in SE10 and SE3 covers

-Three patterns cover most of what we do in SE10 and SE3.
-Georgian listed terrace bathroom renovation is the most common.
 The Georgian terraces near Greenwich Park, Crooms Hill, and Royal Hill have small bathrooms retrofitted into former dressing rooms or boxrooms.
 Listed Building Consent is required for any change to original features.
 We reconfigure the layout to make the available space work, use lime-based plaster on original walls (BS EN 459 Air Lime), preserve original sash windows where present, and install heritage-appropriate sanitaryware (Burlington, Drummonds, Lefroy Brooks).
-Cost is £14,000-£28,000 reflecting heritage materials and consent process.
-Build time 6-10 weeks.
-Victorian semi family bathroom on Blackheath borders is the second pattern.
-The Victorian semis around Westcombe Park, Vanbrugh Park, and the streets towards Blackheath have larger first-floor bathrooms with more flexibility for layout reconfiguration.
-Cost is £11,000-£20,000 with separate bath and walk-in shower, twin basins, and underfloor heating.
-Build time 4-6 weeks.
-Master en-suite in a loft conversion is the third pattern.
-The Victorian semis in SE3 convert well to dormer or hip-to-gable conversions with a master bedroom and en-suite.
-Cost is £6,500-£12,000 added to the larger loft project.
-Build time 2-3 weeks within the loft programme.
+Build time 6-10 weeks reflecting heritage materials and the consent process.

-Royal Borough of Greenwich process and project management
+Royal Borough of Greenwich bathroom project: consents and build sequence

 Bathroom Fitting in Greenwich: What's Included